Skip to content

 Why Do Dogs Resource Guard?

 Resource guarding is a natural behaviour rooted in a dog's instincts.
-In the wild, protecting valuable resources such as food, and resting spots was crucial for survival.
+In the wild, protecting resources like food and resting spots was vital for survival.
 Even domesticated dogs retain some of these instincts, leading them to guard what they consider valuable.
+Factors such as past experiences, breed tendencies, and individual temperament can influence the likelihood of resource guarding behaviour.

-How Resource Guarding Behaviours Manifest
+Manifestations of Resource Guarding Behaviours

-2. Growling or snarling: Vocal warnings are a common sign of discomfort.
+• Growling or snarling: Vocal warnings are a common sign of discomfort.

-3. Showing teeth: This is a more explicit warning to back off.
+• Showing teeth: This is a more explicit warning to back off.

-4. Snapping or biting: In extreme cases, the dog may lash out to protect its resource.
+• Snapping or biting: In extreme cases, the dog may lash out to protect its resource.

-5. Hiding or running away with the resource: Some dogs may try to remove the resource from potential threats.
+• Hiding or running away with the resource: Some dogs may try to remove the resource from potential threats.

 By addressing resource guarding proactively and compassionately, you can strengthen the bond with your dog and create a harmonious home environment.